SUPRIYA-2008/kubernetes/practice.md

 # Kubernetes

-* Kubernetes (k8s) is an open source orchestrator for deploying containerized applications.
+* Kubernetes (k8s) is an open source orchestrator tool which gives zero down time deployment containerized applications.
 * Kubernetes is a platform that manages container-based applications, their networking and storage components.

 ### Cluster: